Campsites in Cornwall

 A fascinating past

 With a rich and varied history, Cornwall has a huge amount to offer in the way of sightseeing.
-There are plenty of fantastic old buildings to visit including the impressive Pendennis Castle, which has a wealth of fascinating (and spooky!) stories to its name.
+There are plenty of fantastic old buildings to visit, including the impressive Pendennis Castle, which has a wealth of fascinating (and spooky!) stories to its name.
 Truro Cathedral and St Michael's Mount are also both well worth a visit.

 The region is strongly connected to the legend of King Arthur.
-Tintagel Castle is believed to be his birthplace and you can enjoy exploring these mysterious cliffside ruins before climbing down to the beach below to visit Merlin's Cave.
+Tintagel Castle is believed to be his birthplace, and you can enjoy exploring these mysterious cliffside ruins before climbing down to the beach below to visit Merlin's Cave.

 Going back even further, you'll find mysterious prehistoric monuments including standing stones and stone circles, as well as hundreds of interesting ruins dating all the way from the Iron Age to the Medieval period.

-Superb attractions
+Top attractions

 Animal lovers will find Screech Owl Sanctuary a real hoot.
-You can meet lots of rescued feathered friends who are homed and rehabilitated here, along with a whole range of other animals like pygmy goats, emus and meerkats.
-The Tamar Otter and Wildlife Centre is another wonderful place, with otters and other British wildlife such as fallow deer and the rare Scottish Wildcat.
-Porfell Wildlife Park has more exotic wildlife to see up close.
+You can meet rescued feathered friends who are homed and rehabilitated here, along with a whole range of other animals like pygmy goats, emus and meerkats.Â